Get started with Firefox - An overview of the main features

 Setting your home page in Firefox is easy.
 Just drag the site's icon to the Home button.
 For more about your home page and to set what tabs show when you open Firefox, see How to set the home page.

 To create a bookmark, click on the star icon in the Location bar.
 That's it!
-For more about using bookmarks, including tagging and organizing, see Create bookmarks to save your favorite webpages
+For more about using bookmarks, including tagging and organizing, see Bookmarks in Firefox

 Finding everything with the Awesome Bar